What is a palatal expander?

 If the appliance becomes loose (or you think it may be loose) or if there is pain or extreme breath odor, call the office.
 A loose appliance should not be activated (or turned) and no part of the appliance should be discarded or thrown away.
 Please contact the office and we will advise you on how to proceed.

-During the time of activation of the appliance, it is my Important that you be seen at your scheduled appliance.
+During the time of activation of the appliance, it is important that you be seen at your scheduled appliance.
 If for some reason you miss an appointment, expanding the appliance should be discontinued until the patient is seen.
 In that case, please call the office promptly to reschedule.